ctron/rpm-builder/README.md

 ## License

-This plugin is licensed under the EPL.
+This plugin is open source and licensed under the EPL.
 See also [license.html](license.html).